Resume-of-Glen

 Research:

-Three and a half years of consulting for IBM, Display Systems
+Three and a half years of consulting for IBM, Display Systems Department,

-and their PC AT Interfaces.
+their PC AT Interfaces.
 Frame Buffers: frame buffers were programmable

 under CPU control and their interfaces conformed to the IBM XT and AT bus